-Now that the holidays are here, you may find that there are times where you have a few extra minutes to kill.
-Whether you’re stuck in an airport, trapped in an endless day of shopping, or just sitting around waiting for dinner to be ready, the holidays can sometimes bring roughly as much boredom as they do excitement.
+Whether you’re stuck in an airport, trapped in an endless day of shopping, or just sitting around waiting for dinner to be ready, a little diversion can spur creativity.

 When you’re self-employed it’s important to make time for fun activities to help keep the creativity flowing and to keep life in perspective.
 Never fear, however, because your smartphone is ready to rescue you!
 Instead of wasted time, these little moments here and there can be the perfect opportunity for a mental refresher.

 The quintessential mobile game, the seemingly endless rebranding of this title doesn’t change the fact that it’s a solid game with fast, fun levels.
 You can play one or two levels during your downtime, and it’s easy to stop when it’s time to get going again.

 Flight Control is a game that starts out easy and quickly gets hectic.
 Your job is to guide planes to the proper runways, but after a few levels you’ll find that the sheer number of planes, runways and routes can make that a daunting task.

 Jetpack Joyride (iPhone/Android)

 A fun take on the “endless runner” genre, Jetpack Joyride lets you pilot your jetpack-stealing main character through a research facility filled with electric traps and laserbeams.
 Vehicle powerups let you ride a motorcycle, hop into a suit of robot armor and even control a dragon!

 Disparaging posts on Facebook aside, Candy Crush Saga is a very enjoyable puzzle game, even if it can sometimes be hard to put down.
 The best part is that your mobile app syncs with Facebook, so your progress on either one will transfer to the other.